darcato/pysmlib/docs/overview.rst

 The resulting effect is that, while enabled, this FSM will read the value of one input as soon as it changes and write it to another input.
-For a complete description of the available methods see :ref:`accessing-io`.
+For a complete description of the available methods see :class:`fsmIO`.

 Load and execute the FSM